CoderMANE321/Tools/README.md

 keylogger allows you to log keystrokes and report adjustable lists of information

 backdoor simple reverse shell

 !put exe in a archive to protect changes
-!use pyinstaller to diguise file with flags --add-data "path/to/fakefile", -- and --icon "path/to/icon" !use chracter right to left overide and rename exectuable as "filename'fdp.exe'" and paste character over single quotes
+!use pyinstaller to diguise file with flags --add-data "path/to/fakefile", -- and --icon "path/to/icon" !use character right to left overide and rename exectuable as "filename'fdp.exe'" and paste character over single quotes

+crawler checks subdomains andd directories with given url

 bruteforce allows you to try 14 million common passwords over a network port